Logius-standaarden/BOMOS-Fundament/ch04_Het_Beheer_en_Ontwikkelmodel_EN.md

 # The Management and Development Model: Design for development and management

-The [understander figuur](#fig-bomos-activiteitendiagram) shows the Management and Development Model: a layered structure of subjects necessary for the development and management of an open standard.
+The [figure below](#fig-bomos-activiteitendiagram) shows the Management and Development Model: a layered structure of subjects necessary for the development and management of an open standard.

 The structure consists of a series of elements: